United Arab Emirates

-Some good options for a night out include the Parisian-style Boudoir, ever-trendy Zinc, and Kasbar, in the opulent One & Only Royal Mirage Hotel.
-Buddha Bar, in the Grosvenor House Hotel complex at Dubai Marina, has great open-air views of the Arabian Gulf and two levels, a restaurant, a bar and a lounge.
+Some good options for a night out include the Parisian-style Boudoir, and Buddha Bar in the Grosvenor House Hotel complex at Dubai Marina, which has great open-air views of the Arabian Gulf and two levels, a restaurant, a bar and a lounge.
 Of the few areas outside of hotels that sell alcohol, the Irish Village next to the Aviation Club of Dubai is a favourite watering hole with tourists and non-Muslim residents.

 For an alcohol-free option, Dubai Creek Park is a popular place to spend an evening.
 The atmosphere at night is wonderful and very festive and the park is never crowded due its sheer size.

 It is worth noting that in Dubai homosexuality, public displays of sexuality, and drugs are strictly forbidden and penalties are enforced against those transgressing.
-It is also illegal to be publicly intoxicated so those who have overindugled are strongly advised to catch a taxi home.
+It is also illegal to be publicly intoxicated so those who have over-indulged are strongly advised to catch a taxi home.

 Become our Dubai Travel Expert